jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 ~~~~~~~~~~~~~

 Provisioning Trellis means setting up the actual LEMP stack for your staging or production website.
 Staging and Production do not differ much.
 Do remember you need a separate instance for both though!
 Provisioning you normally do once you have worked out the proper site setup and have setup things locally.

+Trellis works best with passwordless SSH login so do make sure you have added your public SSH key in the DreamCompute Dashboard.

+    "We assume that when you first create your server you've already added your SSH key to the root account.
+Digital Ocean will add this for you when you create a droplet.
+If you don't want to use an SSH key, you will need to add the --ask-pass option each time you run the server.yml playbook."

 Configuration Files
 ~~~~~~